List of National Weather Service Weather Forecast Offices

-The National Weather Service operates 122 weather forecast offices in six regions.
+The National Weather Service (NWS) operates 122 weather forecast offices.
 Each weather forecast office (WFO or NWSFO) has a geographic area of responsibility, also known as a county warning area, for issuing local public, marine, aviation, fire, and hydrology forecasts.
 They also issue severe weather warnings, gather weather observations, and daily and monthly climate data for their assigned area.
 The local weather forecast offices also control the broadcasts of weather information on the NOAA Weather Radio All Hazards stations.
 The NWS is divided into six regions.

 History

 Prior to the NWS reorganization in the 1990s, each state and territory had its own forecast office — with the exception of northern and southern California; north, south, and west Texas; and upper and lower New England.
 Local offices (NWSOs) then each maintained their own county warning area, and the official hourly and daily readings at the weather station where they were located, typically at a regional airport in a smaller city.

 During the reorganization, many of these became forecast offices, while most were closed in favor of cheaper automatic weather stations like AWOS and ASOS.
 Since then, many offices and weather radars have moved to separate non-airport locations, where they are assigned new location identifiers, such as EYW/KEYW to KEY/KKEY for NWSFO Key West, and BHM/KBHM to BMX/KBMX for Birmingham radar.

+In 2025, following the termination of 880 NOAA employees, it was announced that the National Weather Service office in Goodland, Kansas was the first NWS office no longer operating 24/7 and that "about a dozen more" are likely to stop 24/7 service as well.